ranaitsan123/MedicaReport/README.md

 │   └── model_dev.ipynb          # Jupyter notebook for model development
 ├── templates
 │   └── index.html               # Main HTML template for the web interface
+│   └── reports.html             # Main HTML template for the web reports
 │   └── login.html               # Main HTML template for the web login
 │   └── dashborad.html           # Main HTML template for the web dashborad
 │   └── signup.html              # Main HTML template for the web signup